Undergrounding Hydro Wires – If not on Main Street during Renewal, then when?

 bases.
 The design and costing options for full burial of overhead wires is to be considered during

-4. To service the Confederation Line, Hydro Ottawa will be installing an undergrounded power
+the early design phase. - To service the Confederation Line, Hydro Ottawa will be installing an undergrounded power

 supply, on the west side of Main, from Clegg to Immaculata High School.
 From there the LRT